Mercedes-AMG S65 Final Edition Shows Its Extras On Camera

 The Mercedes S-Class Sedan has had a variety of engines over the years, including even a puny 2.0-liter four-cylinder in the S250 CDI diesel and the S300 BlueTec Hybrid.
 Overall, six-, eight-, and twelve-cylinder models are the norm for Daimler’s flagship, but the one with the most cylinders is living on borrowed time in today’s automotive world obsessed with downsizing.

 While the Final Edition marks the end of the road for the S65, the engine is still expected to power the Maybach S-Class in the foreseeable future.
-However, the German automaker isn’t willing just to yet to reveal what will happen to the twin-turbo 6.0-liter V12 and its gargantuan output of 621 horsepower and 737 pound-feet (1,000 Newton-meters) of torque.
+However, the German automaker isn’t willing just yet to reveal what will happen to the twin-turbo 6.0-liter V12 and its gargantuan output of 621 horsepower and 737 pound-feet (1,000 Newton-meters) of torque.

 Should you want that “S65” badge on your sedan, you’d better hurry up as the model’s swan song will be produced in only 130 examples for the entire world.
 This video gives us the opportunity to show what makes the Final Edition a bit more special than the standard car, beyond the limited availability and its importance in regards to the V12 engine.